jozu-ai/kitops/docs/src/docs/overview.md

 ### 🎁 ModelKit

 At the heart of KitOps is the ModelKit, an OCI-compliant packaging format that enables the seamless sharing of all necessary artifacts involved in the AI/ML model lifecycle.
 This includes datasets, code, configurations, and the models themselves.
 By standardizing the way these components are packaged, ModelKit facilitates a more streamlined and collaborative development process that is compatible with nearly any tool.
+You can even [deploy ModelKits to containers or Kubernetes](./deploy.md).

 ### 📄 Kitfile